vertica/vertica-containers/one-node-ce/README.md

 # External database access

 The container exposes port 5433 for external client access.
-To access the database from outside the container, you must have a local copy of vsql.
+To access the database from outside the container, you must have a [local copy of the vsql client](#getting-a-local-copy-of-vsql).

 ## Getting a local copy of vsql